aspen-cloud/triplit/CONTRIBUTING.md

 # Contributing to Triplit

 We welcome contributions to Triplit!
-This document outlines the steps to contribute to the Triplit project.
+If you have an idea for a feature or change to Triplit, please open a GitHub discussion.
+If you have a bug to report, please open a GitHub issue.
+You can also come to our [Discord server](https://discord.gg/q89sGWHqQ5) to get help with a bug, discuss a feature or see what others are building.

 ## About the monorepo